altxxr0/Katyusha/README.md

 Multiple Rocket Launcher System / Multiple Payload Launcher System

 ## Description 📜:
-Katyusha, Multiple Paylosd DDoS Software, that uses images / gif files as Payloads in-order to flood a Group Chat / Discord Server with Messages and Images, Using Windows Clipboard it copies the "Payload" images to your clipboard so YOU don't have to.
+Katyusha, Multiple Payload DDoS Software, that uses images / gif files as Payloads in-order to flood a Group Chat / Discord Server with Messages and Images, Using Windows Clipboard it copies the "Payload" images to your clipboard so YOU don't have to.

 ### Disclaimer ⚠:
 **This software's intent varies as it is to benifit for both parties, and as such we are not responsible for any damages caused by User(s) / by Katyusha, as users are aware that it can be used for malicious intent and is only used for security purposes / educational purposes only.**